A British painting stolen by mobsters is returned to the owner's son — 54 years later

 When the buyer died in 2020, a Utah accounting firm that was seeking to liquidate his property sought an appraisal for the painting and it was discovered to likely be the stolen piece, the FBI said.

-The painting was taken into custody by the agency pending resolution of who owned it and returned on Jan.
+The painting, which dates to about 1784, was taken into custody by the agency pending resolution of who owned it and returned on Jan.
 11 to Dr. Francis Wood, 96, of Newark, the son of the painting's original owner, Dr. Earl Wood, who bought it during the 1930s, the FBI said.

-Opie was a British historical and portrait painter who portrayed many people, including British royals.
-His paintings have sold at auction houses including Sotheby's and Christies, including one that sold in 2007 for almost $1 million.

 “This piece of art, what a history it’s had,” said FBI Special Agent Gary France, who worked on the case.
 "It traveled all through the U.K. when it was first painted, and owned by quite a few families in the U.K. And then it travels overseas to the United States and is sold during the Great Depression and then stolen by the mob and recovered by the FBI decades later.
 It’s quite amazing.”